Trusted WordPress tutorials, when you need them most.

 However, many users still use it.
 If you are one of those users, then you should upgrade to a newer browser like Microsoft Edge, Firefox, or Google Chrome.
 Internet Explorer is retired and using it will make your browsing experience insecure, slower, and incompatible with modern websites.

-For users who cannot upgrade their browser for some reason, here is how to clear cache in Internet Explorer.
+For users who cannot upgrade their browser for some reason, here is how to clear the cache in Internet Explorer.

 First, you need to launch Internet Explorer on your computer.
 After that, you need to click on the gear icon at the top right corner and select Safety » Delete browsing history…